 State Water Plan

-State Water Facilities Plan applications must be postmarked or received by the Department of Environment and Natural Resources on or before the first day of October.
+State Water Facilities Plan applications must be postmarked or received by the Department of Agriculture and Natural Resources on or before the first day of October.
 Applications for amendment onto the State Water Facilities Plan are considered on a quarterly basis and must be postmarked or received by the department on or before the first day of February, May and August.
 A preliminary engineering report must accompany the application.